 Shoppers are stocking up on water, ice, flashlights and cleaning goods as well as gloves, tarps and duct tape, she reported.

-Tootsies in Highland Village Shopping Center near the Galleria lost an awning but had no other damage, according to Penne Weidig, designer buyer.
+Tootsies in Highland Village Shopping Center near the Galleria lost an awning but had no other damage, said Penne Weidig, designer buyer.

 Calli Saitowitz, owner of two BB1 Classic women’s boutiques in Houston, said, “Our home is without electricity as are both of our stores, and we are trying to get down there to see what kind of damage the stores have.
 People have told me that awnings were ripped off of both stores.
 I’m also concerned about security.”